Artful Lobster, Greenfield dinner events reset

-ENGLEWOOD — The Hermitage Artist Retreat will have its two signature fundraising events.
+ENGLEWOOD — After a COVID-19-related delay, the Hermitage Artist Retreat will have its two signature fundraising events.

 Each April, the Hermitage Artist Retreat hosts the Greenfield Prize dinner.
 It celebrates the jury-selected prize recipient of the prestigious award.
 It is going into its 13th year.